dabit3/amplify-photo-sharing-workshop/README.md

 ### Overview

 We'll start from scratch, using the [Create React App CLI](https://reactjs.org/docs/create-a-new-react-app.html#create-react-app) to create a new React web project.
-We'll then, step by step, use the [Amplify CLI](https://github.com/aws-amplify/amplify-cli) to build out and configure our cloud infrastructure and the [Amplify JS Libraries](https://github.com/aws-amplify/amplify-js) to connect the React client application to the APIs we create using the CLI.
+We'll then, step by step, use the [Amplify CLI](https://github.com/aws-amplify/amplify-cli) to build out and configure our cloud infrastructure and then use the [Amplify JS Libraries](https://github.com/aws-amplify/amplify-js) to connect the React client application to the APIs we create using the CLI.

 The app will be a basic CRUD + List app with real-time updates.
 When you think of many types of applications like Instagram, Twitter, or Facebook, they consist of a list of items and often the ability to drill down into a single item view.
 The app we will be building will be very similar to this, displaying a list of posts with images and data like the name, location, and description of the post.
 You will also be able to see only a view containing only a list of your own posts.